marian-chen/marian-chen.github.io/_pages/about.md

 free to explore the [publications](/publications/) and [projects](/projects/) pages!

-Additionally, I am committed to leveraging my skills and knowledge to create positive impact and make a difference in people's lives 🌍💡.
-I believe in the power of collaboration, innovation, and entrepreneurship to drive meaningful change 🤝.
+Additionally, I am committed to leveraging my skills and knowledge to create positive impact and make a difference in people's lives.
+I believe in the power of collaboration, innovation, and entrepreneurship to drive meaningful change.
 Through my involvement in various associations, hackathons, and initiatives, I have gained invaluable experience in addressing real-world challenges and contributing to sustainability efforts ♻.
-I am excited about opportunities to further expand my horizons and contribute to projects that align with this ideology 🚀.
+I am excited about opportunities to further expand my horizons and contribute to projects that align with this ideology.

 When I'm not doing research or working on my projects, you can find me skiing down slopes ⛷, exploring scenic hiking trails 🥾🏞️, or participating in field hockey 🏑.